 Most CBD oil is made from the stalks, stems, and flowers of the hemp cannabis plant.
 By law, CBD must be extracted from hemp plants containing less than 0.3% THC., which won't get you high.
 It is then diluted with a carrier oil like MCT or coconut oil.
 Premium oils like Zebra CBD use only the plant’s aerial parts (flowers) but not the stalks, stems or leaves as oils from stalks and stems will not product the same benefits.

 CBD Oil contains phytocannabinoids, including CBD and THC.
-CBD oil is what you want for immediate relief from common health issues, including muscle and joint discomfort, mood and sleep disorders, stress, tension and blood pressure support.
+CBD oil is what you want for immediate relief from common health issues, including exercised-induced muscle and joint discomfort, mood and sleep disorders, stress, tension and normal blood pressure support.
 Many active people and athletes have incorporated the use CBD roll-ons, oil or tablets daily to promote an overall healthier lifestyle.

 One way to determine if you’re buying CBD oil or hemp seed oil is by the price: Hemp seed oil is less expensive than CBD oil — typically about $15 a bottle on average.
 But the best way is to check the ingredients list.
 Some ingredients you should look for on a CBD oil label include cannabidiol (CBD), full-spectrum hemp, hemp oil, hemp extract blend or full-spectrum flower oil.
 Hemp seed oil will have this listed as its only ingredient.